Ja4e/lyrus/README.md

 best cmus simple lyrics player out there

+unfortunately it uses traditional polling system couldve used playerctl since the beginning

+Currently implementing this out

 will add more support in detecting players will attempt to get a2 working